 - Fiberglass: mid-weight, pacier, affordable; for power hitters.

-- Composite: a mixture of above matters + fiberglass/UV resistant vinyl, highly budget-friendly; depends on skill type.
+- Composite: a mixture of the above matters + fiberglass/UV resistant vinyl, highly budget-friendly; depends on skill type.

-If you’ve made your mind for wooden paddles, go blind for the core concerns or maybe just jump to the secondary factors from here.
+If you’ve made up your mind for wooden paddles, go blind for the core concerns or maybe just jump to the secondary factors from here.
 In the rest of the material, however, there exists a core.
 And like it’s, it’s the actual backbone of a pickleball paddle.
 Core destroys, paddle ends.
 It’s that simple.

 The core of a pickleball paddle is a honeycomb structure with cells having variable sizes.
 The closed-cell cores are heavier and produce much speed.
 In its comparison, large-cell cores are much preferred for their lightweight and control features.
 The core is then dipped into one of the following materials, which further alternate the outcome of a paddle.

 Just remember: the N is Nomex stands for Noise.
 I mean, not that they are the worst.
-In fact, you’d be surprised to know, the famous Onix Z5 has the Nomex core, and it’s USAPA approved.
+In fact, you’d be surprised to know, the famous Onix Z5 has the Nomex core, and it’s USAPA-approved.
 It was the only reason I spent my weekends searching out what this little Nomex thing actually is.
 I found out, it’s a nylon-based polymer that is a hard-like cardboard material dipped in resin.
-The resin makes the paddles extremely durable, ensuring the quality.
+The resin makes the paddles extremely durable, ensuring their quality.
 And they’re famous for their lightweight, extended power-plays, and of course, their durability.

 Aluminum paddles are rigid, and all about power and aggression.
-They are the most durable pickleball core materials out there with the minimal wear and tear.
+They are the most durable pickleball core materials out there with minimal wear and tear.
 It’s hardly a case that an aluminum core got dead spots.
-Most 4.5+ players would go for the aluminum core with fiberglass surface to achieve maximum speed.
+Most 4.5+ players would go for the aluminum core with a fiberglass surface to achieve maximum speed.
 However, these cores are rare.
 Franklin Jet is currently the only aluminum paddle, and it weighs 12 oz.

 Good things come last, nay?
 Believe it or not, it’s definitely the case here.
 Polymer cores rule the existing lineup of pickleball paddles under the title “Best”.
-They take the sound to zero and in turns elevates power, finesse, and forgiveness.
+They take the sound to zero and in turn elevate power, finesse, and forgiveness.
 It’s like the all-in-one, and as far as I’ve played with them, I bet they’re famous for the right reasons.
 However, the only drawback it holds is the price.
 Otherwise, you’re getting the best of the best.

 The secondary factors aren’t the ones that directly affect the game.
-However, may–to some extent–change the entire course of paddle’s performance.
+However, may–to some extent–change the entire course of the paddle’s performance.
 So, let’s enter the end game!

 Pickleball paddles are as lightweight as 6 oz and as heavy as 15 oz.
 It’s also the control vs power debate.
 Lightweight paddles are easy to maneuver, but they don’t generate power.
 For the arm strain and tennis elbow, lighter paddles are a much wiser choice.
-On it’s against, heavier paddles are synonymous with power paddles.
+On its against, heavier paddles are synonymous with power paddles.
 Remember, F=MA?
 It’s the same formula here.
 Although, heavier for big guys who play with much energy and are least prone to injuries.
-Well, there’s no such thing as the best weight of pickleball paddle, but I formulated the best range based on skills, style, and preference of a player.
+Well, there’s no such thing as the best weight of a pickleball paddle, but I formulated the best range based on the skills, style, and preferences of a player.
 It’s 7-8.5oz.
 Anything more or less should be considered very carefully, because the concerning factors will be extreme.